World War is the big scenario of Call of War across the globe with up to 100 players.

 Despite the chaos, Madagascar was again able to defeat this opponent and except for South America, our alliance soon occupied all areas of the world and won the game.

-Although the game lasted a long time and was varied with a large number of opponents, the multiplicity of provinces that need to be managed and defended has somewhat overpowered myself.
+Although the game lasted a long time and was varied with numerous opponents, the multiplicity of provinces that need to be managed and defended has somewhat overpowered myself.
 Also, one is very driven by the events and actions of some very active alliance members, so that the own rhythm and the way of playing suffered a bit.
 Fortunately, the sizes of the alliances have now been limited to 5 members, so there are on the one hand a variety of them and the personal influence on the gameplay has become more important.

 The gigantic ‘World War’ scenario is therefore only for players with enough time for the details and who like to act and communicate in the group.